 There are multiple steps to veneer treatment in our office:

-• Examination and Consultation: We will determine if veneers are right for you during a consultation in our office.
+During a consultation in our office, we will determine if veneers are right for you.
 After discussing your cosmetic concerns, we will take X-rays of your teeth and gums.
 This examination helps us accurately plan your veneer treatment.

-• Temporary Veneer Placement: After we prepare teeth for veneers, we must cover your teeth with temporary cosmetic treatments.
-Temporary veneers will help protect your teeth as you wait for your final veneers.
+After we prepare teeth for veneers, we must cover them with temporary cosmetic treatments.
+Temporary veneers will help protect your teeth while you wait for your final veneers.

 Caring for Porcelain Veneers in Flower Mound, TX